Skip to main content

 • Step 6: Select the appropriate country of sourcing

-Cozero Log will automatically calculate the emissions for the quantity of electricity entered as well as Scope 3 upstream emissions from upstream impacts and T&D losses.
+Cozero Log will automatically calculate the emissions for the quantity of electricity entered as well as Scope 3 emissions from upstream impacts and T&D losses.

 3) Modeled categories